yume-chan/socks5-server/README.md

 1. Create `Socks5ServerConnection` instance for each new client connection
 2. Feed data from client into `process` function
 3. Feed data from `data` event to client
-4. Invoke `close` when client closes connection
+4. Invoke `end` when client closes connection
 5. Close client connection when `close` event fire

 ## Development